Oxygen therapy helps a Frederick area woman improve her health and quality of life

 “Sometimes when you have an illness like mine that lasts so long, the doctors will tell you you’re lucky to be alive and this is your new normal,” says Marwani, who was treated with radiation and chemotherapy and developed a condition called radiation cystitis.

-“Radiation cystitis is the formation of abnormal blood vessels in the bladder, due to radiation treatment,” says Barry Aron, M.D., chair of urology at Shady Grove Adventist Hospital.
+“Radiation cystitis is the formation of abnormal blood vessels in the bladder, due to radiation treatment,” says Barry Aron, M.D., chair of urology at Adventist HealthCare Shady Grove Medical Center.
 “As a result of this condition, Monique was experiencing bleeding.”

 HBO therapy is a medical procedure where 100 percent oxygen is supplied to a person inside a pressurized chamber.
 The concentration of oxygen in the bloodstream is quickly increased and delivered to a patient’s wound for faster healing.

-“In Monique’s case, the goal of HBO therapy was to heal the walls of the bladder,” says Joel Buzy, M.D., emergency physician and medical director of hyperbarics at Shady Grove Adventist Hospital.
+“In Monique’s case, the goal of HBO therapy was to heal the walls of the bladder,” says Joel Buzy, M.D., emergency physician and medical director of hyperbarics at Adventist HealthCare Shady Grove Medical Center.
 “Radiation can damage tissue and blood vessels, resulting in a lack of oxygen and healing.
 HBO therapy increases oxygen, stimulating the body to repair the affected area.”

 Good Things Are Happening